remusmp/rpi-rt-kernel/README.md

 First you need to figure out where the SD card is mounted.
 Either check `dmesg` right after you plugged in the SD card or check changes to `/dev/` before and after plugging in the SD card.
 I'm using a USB adapter for an SD card and I can access it at `/dev/sda` (just an example).
 Do not assume that you can access the SD card at the same location.

 Next unzip the image from the `build` subfolder and then use `dd` to write the image to the SD card.
-Make sure you figured out the write location of the SD card in `/dev`.
+Make sure you figured out the correct location of the SD card in `/dev/` (very important).

 Here is an example of how to `dd` the card image:
 ```